April 15, 2014:

 The main IBPC 2014 conference will be accompanied by satellite workshops on Monday March 30 and potentially Friday April 4.
 The details of these sessions will be announced shortly.

 The IBPC 2014 call for papers seeks abstracts for papers and presentations addressing biometric performance, measurement and specification.
 All aspects of performance of biometrics systems are in scope.
 These range from design, through human interaction, quality control, and algorithmic functions, to system assurance and summarization.
 Abstracts could be 1-5 pages long, preferably in PDF format.
-These should be emailed to the organizers at the following email: email@example.com.
+These should be emailed to the organizers at the following email: ibpc2014 [at] nist.gov.
 The conference is open to all parties, including members of the testing community, core technology providers, system builders, end-users, and operators.
 Of particular interest are

 In cooperation with the National Physical Laboratory and Fraunhofer IGD, NIST is pleased to announce, as the sequel to the successful IBPC 2010 and IBPC 2012 conferences, international forums on advances in the fields of biometric testing, and performance definition, specification and assurance.
 The conference aims to identify fundamental, relevant, effective, and new performance metrics and to expose best practices for performance design, calibration, evaluation, and monitoring.
 New performance results are not in themselves in scope - instead the intention is to capture relevant and recent quantitative testing, measurement and system-identification techniques to contrast those with the past, and to outline what is needed in the future.
 The overarching goal is to refine the concept of biometric performance and to ultimately elevate adoption and effectiveness of biometric technologies.